utshomax/postman-docs/src/pages/docs/postman-flows/flows-intro/building-your-first-flow.md

 ## Making your first send request in Postman Flows

 1. Select **New** &gt; **Flows**.
 A **Start** block appears automatically.
-1. Right-click in the **New Flow** workspace to open a list of blocks.
+1. Right-click in the **New Flow** canvas to open a list of blocks.
 1. Select **Send Request** from the list to create a **Send Request** block.

     > You can type the block's name in the **Search** field to find it faster.